Jarrett Boykin: College career

 Boykin ultimately decided to play college football at Virginia Tech, where he made an immediate impact.
 During the freshman testing, he accomplished a 35-inch vertical jump.
 During his first spring practice, he caught a ball for 26 yards and blocked a punt.
 He caught the first touchdown pass of his college career against Duke University on a throw by Sean Glennon.
 It was the first touchdown of the season by a wide receiver.
 At the end of the year, Boykin lead the team with 441 receiving yards and was second on the team with 30 receptions.

 Going into his sophomore year with the Hokies, Boykin had three receptions against the Alabama Crimson Tide for 19 yards.
 He had arguably his best game of the season against Duke when he had 144 yards on six catches.
 During the game against rival Virginia Cavaliers, Boykin did not have a reception but did recover a fumble in the endzone for a touchdown.
 He finished the season with 40 catches for 835 yards and an average of 20.9 yards per catch, with five receiving touchdowns.

 Boykin started every game in his junior year and caught six passes for 102 and one touchdown in the season opener against Boise State.
 He caught a season-best eight receptions 177 yards against Central Michigan and had eight more against Wake Forest for 63 yards and a touchdown.
 He finished the season with 53 catches, 847 yards, and six touchdowns.

 In the final season of his career as a Hokie, Boykin started off with two catches for 16 yards and a touchdown against Appalachian State.
 The next game, he became Virginia Tech's all-time record holder in receptions, with four catches against East Carolina University.
 He missed the game against Marshall due to injury, but returned to break the team record for receiving yards against Miami.
 He went on to have a career-high 10 catches for 106 yards against the North Carolina Tar Heels.
 He finished his last year starting all 13 games, becoming the career leader in receptions and receiving yards.
 He had 61 receptions and 761 yards on the season.

 Professional career

+Pre-draft

 Boykin was invited to the NFL Combine, but was projected to go undrafted.
 It was said he had good size to be in the NFL, good balance and body control, and outstanding leaping ability.
 However, he was also said to be slow off of blocks and had average suddenness to get out of coverage with inconsistent hands.